rbarzic/vsystem/README.md

 # vsystem

-A implementation of $system for verilog using the VPI interface
+A very simple implementation of $system for verilog using the VPI interface.
+Tested only with Icarus Verilog

+Task is called $vsystem instead of $system to avoid any name clash that could appears with another simulator